-Upon completion of our IPO, we entered into a registration rights agreement with Mr. Middleman pursuant to which we agreed to register the resale of the shares of common stock Mr. Middleman acquired in the concurrent private placement.
-We refer to these shares of common stock as the "registrable shares."
-The registration rights agreement requires us to file a "shelf registration statement" to register the resale of the registrable shares as soon as practicable after we become eligible to use Form S-3, and we must maintain the effectiveness of such shelf registration statement until all the registrable shares have been sold under the shelf registration statement or become eligible for sale, without restriction, pursuant to Rule 144 under the Securities Act.
+Upon completion of our IPO, we entered into a registration rights agreement with Mr. Middleman pursuant to which we agreed to register the resale by Mr. Middleman of up to 1,000,000 shares of our common stock which he acquired in the private placement completed concurrently with our IPO.
+We refer to these shares o as the "registrable shares."
+In November 2014, we filed, and the Securities and Exchange Commission declared effective, a registration statement on Form S-3 covering the resale from time to time by Mr. Middleman of the registrable shares.
+We are obligated to maintain the effectiveness of this registration statement until all the registrable shares have been sold under the shelf registration statement or become eligible for sale, without restriction, pursuant to Rule 144 under the Securities Act.
+Mr. Middleman has agreed to pay all underwriting discounts, commissions and transfer taxes, if any, attributable to the resale of the registrable shares.
+We have agreed to pay all costs and expenses incurred in connection with the registration of the registrable shares.